LemonsOnFire/BubbleOfKnowledge/TheBubbleOfKnowledge.md

 general info - this module is being designed for a party of 3 to 4 adventurers at level 2 but most of it can work for any level.

 Location overview
 	Floating Library surrounded by a magical bubble shield - the floating island is not visible on cloudy days

 	INN - The Crater's Edge - built on the edge of the crater left by the library incident

 people (NPC)
-	Lizard Beastborn - Performer - has a ship that can fly to the library Elf/orc - Proprietor of the INN - gives the quest to collect an item from the library. (this is a lie to trick the party into destroying the library)
+	Lizard Beastborn (Iguana) - Performer - has a ship that can fly to the library Elf/orc - Proprietor of the INN - gives the quest to collect an item from the library. (this is a lie to trick the party into destroying the library)

 Scene 1